cms04/marsrover/README.md

 - `-w`: The width of the mars map (unsigned int)
 - `-h`: The height of the mars map (unsigned int)
 - `-l`: Activates live input: If you set this parameter, the string of `-b` (or the default commands) will be ignored and you can enter commands (same commands as above plus `x` to terminate the program) in real time.
+- `-o`: Output file where the mars map is saved in
+- `-f`: Input file that was created by an program execution with `-o`
 - `-m`: Help

 You must not use `-l` and `-b` together!